 ► Our scoop dossier spills the beans

-You’re looking at our artist’s impressions by Andrei Avarvarii of the new sports car, which will go on sale before the end of 2020 priced the right side of £200,000.
+We expect the MC20 will go on sale before the end of 2020 priced the right side of £200,000.
 And if this looks like a bolt from the blue, you’re right: until recently, it wasn’t in the plan.

 A new Maserati product plan… we’ve been here before, haven’t we?